-A lot of people rely on the date on the packaging to tell them when food has gone bad, even with eggs, but the "sell by" dates are often rather arbitrary, and do not correlate to expiration dates.
-If you've been tossing away your eggs based on the dates on your carton—you're wrong.
+A lot of people rely on the date on the packaging to tell them when food has gone bad, even with eggs, but the sell-by dates are often somewhat arbitrary and are not expiration dates.
+If you've been tossing your eggs based on the dates on your carton—you could be wasting perfectly good food.

 Eggs are often still good to eat long after the date on the packaging says to throw them out.
 If you want to test how fresh they are before finding out the hard way, here are a few methods for testing them.

 Your eyes and nose are the best tools for determining freshness with meats, produce and herbs — it's pretty obvious when something's moldy or smelly.
 But you can't smell and see an egg before you crack it (unless you're highly skilled), so how do you tell if it's still good?